-9.3.2 According to Thai laws, is it possible for the employer to entrust a local lawyer or professional investigation corporation to conduct the investigation

-According to Thai laws, the employer cannot entrust a local lawyer or professional investigation corporation to conduct the investigation.
+9.3.2 According to Thai laws, is it possible for the employer to entrust a local lawyer or professional investigation corporation to conduct the investigation investigation corporation to conduct the investigation.
 Such investigation must be brought to a labor court only (except stated otherwise in an employment agreement) and the investigation will be presented by a lawyer or by the labor legal officer at the labor court according to the Act on Establishment of Labor Courts and Labor Court Procedure B.E.
-2522 (A.D 1979)13.
+2522 (A.D 1979).